2026 Guide: How Much Does It Cost to Fly a Pet Unaccompanied?

 Cost, fly, pet

-Many pet owners don’t realize that it’s possible to fly a pet unaccompanied.
+According to IATA’s 2025 pet travel report, only Hawaiian and Alaska Airlines still accept unaccompanied pets on domestic routes.
 Whether you’re a military service member or a business traveler, there are times when you may need to send your pet on a separate flight.
-It’s important to understand the different fees associated with this type of travel, how to reduce the cost and safety measures to consider when booking a flight.
+It’s important to understand the different fees associated with this type of travel, how to reduce the cost, and safety measures to consider when booking a flight.
 In this article, we’ll discuss the cost of flying a pet unaccompanied, factors that impact the cost, tips for reducing the cost, and safety measures to consider.

 When flying a pet unaccompanied, there are several fees that must be taken into consideration.
 The most common fees include shipping costs, airline fees, and crate costs.
-Shipping costs are typically based on the weight of the pet and the distance of the flight.
-Airline fees vary by airline and may include a pet-handling fee, a pet-carrying fee, a pet-reservation fee and a pet-check-in fee.
-Additionally, some airlines may require a fee for a pet to be transported in the aircraft cabin.
-Travel crate costs may also be required for airlines that do not accept pet carriers of a certain size.
+Shipping costs range from $150-500 based on pet weight.
+Airline fees vary by airline and may include a pet handling fee, a pet carriage fee, a pet reservation fee, and a pet check-in fee.
+Airlines charge $50-150 extra for cabin transport when available.
+Travel crate costs may also be necessary for airlines that do not accept pet carriers of a certain size.

 There are several factors that can influence the cost of flying a pet unaccompanied.
-These include the type of pet, the size of the pet, the distance of the flight and the airline the pet is flying with.
-Larger pets typically require larger kennels and may cost more to fly.
+These include the type of pet, the size of the pet, the distance of the flight, and the airline the pet is flying with.
+Pets over 20 pounds need 300-500 series kennels costing $75-200 and may cost more to fly.
 Flights that are longer in distance will also cost more than shorter flights.
-Additionally, some airlines may charge more for pet travel than others.
+Alaska Airlines charges $150 while Hawaiian charges $60-225, depending on the route.

 There are several ways to reduce the cost to ship your pet via air travel.
 First, try to book your pet’s flight in advance.
-Airlines may offer discounts for flights that are booked in advance.
+Book 21+ days early for 10-30% discounts on pet fees.
 Second, try to find a pet-friendly airline.
 Some airlines may offer discounted rates for pet travel.
 Third, try to book nonstop flights when possible.
-Nonstop flights are typically less expensive than flights with multiple stops.
-Finally, try to pack as much of your pet’s necessities in the kennel as possible.
+Nonstop flights cost 20-40% less than connecting flights.
+Finally, try to pack as many of your pet’s necessities in the kennel as possible.
 This can help reduce the cost of shipping the pet.

 Safety Measures to Consider When Flying a Pet Unaccompanied

 When flying a pet unaccompanied, there are several safety measures to consider.
 First, make sure to research the airline you’re considering flying with.
 Some airlines may have stricter policies regarding pet travel than others.
-Additionally, check to see if the airline requires a health certificate for your pet.
-This is typically a requirement for both domestic and international travel.
-Also, make sure to provide detailed instructions to the airline regarding how to care for your pet during the flight.
-Finally, always make sure that your pet has proper identification with them.
+Airlines require USDA health certificates issued within 10 days of travel.
+Health certificates cost $50-150 and expire after 10 days.
+Also, make sure to provide the airline with detailed instructions on how to care for your pet during the flight.
+Finally, always make sure that your pet has proper identification.
 This should include a collar with contact information and a microchip in case your pet becomes lost or separated during the flight.

 Airline Pet Policies